-Other Applications (Reception and for Years I to 6)
+Other Applications (Years 7, 8 to 11)

-Applications for a school place which are not for Normal Entrance into the School or which are Late Applications (applications which were submitted after the National Deadline) are determined as follows: -
+Applications for a school place which are not for Normal Entrance into the School or which are Late Applications (applications which were submitted after the national deadline) are determined as follows:

-- a.
-Immediate Admission applications for an immediate start, e.g. moving into the area of the School by transferring from another school.
-The Application should be made to Bristol City Council.
+a.
+Immediate Admission - applications for an immediate start, e.g. moving into the area of priority of the School by transferring from another school.
+The Application should in the first instance be made to the Local Authority who will pass the application to the Admission Authority.
 The application will be considered by the Admission Authority using the Oversubscription Criteria as specified in this Policy.
-The Local Authority will aim to notify the parents of the outcome of their application in writing within 10 school days and are legally required to do this within 15 school days. - b.
-Future Admission applications for admission at a future date.
+The Local Authority will aim to notify the parents of the outcome of their application in writing within 10 school days and are legally required to do this within 15 school days.

+b.
+Future Admission - applications for admission at a future date.
 The application should in the first instance be made to the Local Authority who will forward the application to the Admission Authority for consideration using the Oversubscription Criteria in this policy at the earliest date the application is eligible for consideration in advance of the requested admission date.